caysonyin/cv_safety_orangepi/README.md

 - https://drive.google.com/drive/folders/1xjeqz_GMzl5gKie2LgOHv-iQns_v3mU4?usp=share_link

+Because of limitations in our conditions, we have not yet conducted tests on actual artifacts.
+Therefore, we only used non‐transfer‐learned weights and performed tests by substituting a cup for the artifact and a tennis racket for the hazardous object.
+If you need to test in a real artifact scenario, you can download the weights we have trained, modify the relevant code, and carry out the test.

 ## MindYOLO / MindSpore / CANN Integration

 - Ascend hardware is the primary target.
 CPU (`--device-target CPU`) and GPU fallbacks also work when the corresponding MindSpore wheels are installed.